 Managing a brick-and-mortar store is relatively straightforward.
 You have your inventory, and your customers will walk through your front door in order to purchase that inventory.
 That’s about it.
+It’s not nearly as complex as managing a wyoming llc.

 On the other hand, managing online sales is a much different challenge, and it can get more complicated as you expand your operations and start selling from multiple channels, or if you need to balance in-store and online sales.